 There are three main peaks that can be climbed without much difficulty.
 The southern summit (6,065 m) is the most accessible with the North Summit (6,476 m), the highest, which can be reached by skirting the Central Summit (6,461 m) to the north and following a snow chain to its summit.
 Climbing the middle peak requires climbing steep snow and is more technical.
 Mera North is easy to climb.

-Mount Kinabalu, on top of the world!
+Mount Kinabalu, on top of the world in Malaysia!

 The name Malaysia is derived from a Sanskrit word meaning “land of mountains.”
 True to its name, Malaysia has more than fifty mountains, of which the highest is Mount Kinabalu.
 At a height of 13,500 feet, Mount Kinabalu is not only the highest mountain in the country and also the fourth highest in Southeast Asia, but it is also home to a tremendous botanical and biological species that is rare to find anywhere else in the world. .
 All of this makes climbing Mount Kinabalu one of the most rewarding activities that both locals and tourists shouldn’t miss in Sabah.

 The first person to dare to climb Mount Kinabalu was a British colonial officer.
 Sir Hugo Low made this trek to the top in 1851.
 Now men and women come to climb the mountain every year, trying to achieve the fastest times and break the record.

 An interesting aspect of the Borneo Kinabalu mountain is that, it is considered a sacred place by the locals as they believe that the mountain is a resting place for the spirits of their ancestors who inhabit the top of the mountain.
 In fact, it is heard that before a chicken was sacrificed on the top of the mountain each time a climb was made, but today this ceremony is performed only once a year when seven chickens are sacrificed for the spirits.

 The walk has 2 main starting points: